Kawneer Manufacturing Co.

 A 1918 ad in the Courier (photo: BAHA archives)

-The Kawneer plant in Berkeley was not the first building with a sawtooth roof and skylights.
+The Kawneer plant in Berkeley was not the first building with a sawtooth roof and clerestory windows.
 In the 1880s, John Horbury Hunt built such a structure for the Art Gallery of New South Wales, Australia.
 The Gibbons brass foundry in Wolverhampton, England, erected a skylit shop in 1894.
 The Showers Brothers Furniture Companys sawtooth-roofed plant in Bloomington, Indiana, dates from 1910.
 However, the Kawneer plant appears to have been the first of its kind in Berkeley.
-Its influence can be seen directly across the street, on the Parker end of Eighth Street, where a later but similar structure also features sawtooth banks of skylights.
+Its influence can be seen directly across the street, on the Parker end of Eighth Street, where a later but similar structure also features sawtooth banks of clerestory windows.
 Plym would use the same window design in three additions to the Niles plant over the ensuing decades.

 When the Berkeley plant was built, the area was still largely agricultural, although several other industrial concerns (e.g., Byron Jackson Co., H.C.
 Macaulay Foundry Co., and Pfister Knitting Co.) had relocated there following the San Francisco earthquake.
 Plym retained Oakland architect Chester Miller, later of Miller and Warnecke, the firm that would design many of the Art Deco and Colonial Revival commercial buildings along Lakeshore and Grand avenues; the Piedmont Avenue Branch Library (193132) in Oakland; Mulford Hall (1948) and an addition (1950) to Le Conte Hall on the U.C. campus.
 Plym himself was here in 1914, supervising the progress of the work.